 The northernmost of the three Baltic States, Estonia has historically served as a crossroads between east and west.
 Situated on the shores of the Baltic Sea, with a population of about 1.3 million, Estonia is slightly larger than Denmark.
 Across the gulf lies Finland, Estonia's closest neighbor linguistically and ethnically.
 Estonia offers a great case study of successful transition from Soviet past to democracy and recent accession to EU.
 It is modern country, with newest high-tech solutions, e.g. free wireless Internet can be found even in the town hall square of Tartu!

 Tartu, Estonia's second largest city of 100,000, is situated in southeastern Estonia on the banks of the Emajõgi River, about 2.5 hours drive (186 km) from Tallinn.
 One of the oldest university towns in Europe, Tartu is home to the University of Tartu, the Estonian University of Life Sciences, the Baltic Defense College and some private universities.
-With a combined total of more than 20,000 students living in the city, Tartu can rightfully call itself a City of Youth and enjoys a unique atmosphere of a true European university town (YouTube video), young, vibrant, compact, safe.
+With a combined total of more than 20,000 students living in the city, Tartu can rightfully call itself a City of Youth and enjoys a unique atmosphere of a true European university town (See You in Tartu! video (YouTube)), young, vibrant, compact, safe.
 Tartu feels like one big campus and offers an ever increasing number of theatres, night-clubs, galleries and other places of entertainment.

 Option 1: MAUI-Utrecht Exchange: Academic Year or Semester - Regular University Courses